Visiting Capitol Reef National Park in the Summer

 Summer Camping at Capitol Reef

-There are quite a few places to stay at Capitol Reef National Park.
-There’s a large developed campground in the Fruita area.
+You’ll find one developed campground in the Fruita area for Capitol Reef National Park camping.
 This is a popular place to stay and fills quickly.
 Reservations are available from spring to fall.

 capitol reef guides and map